 According to one official on the Upper Delaware Council, this is the largest development project ever to come to the region.

-Overall, the true scale and impacts of the project are being masked by a lack of information.
+Overall, the true scale and impacts of the project are being masked by a lack of information with differing detals dribbling out over time.
 It also seems clear that if Northgate gets to have its way, we will be seeing more theme-park-like operations of this kind invading our Upper Delaware region and magnifying the harm.

 Holding tanks from an old landfill - the Barnes Landfill, has been discovered to have leaked tens and thousands of gallons of leachate to surrounding streams: